apache/openwhisk/ansible/README.md

 ### Getting started

 If you want to deploy OpenWhisk locally using Ansible, you first need to install Ansible on your development environment:

 #### Ubuntu users
 ```
 sudo apt-get install python-pip libffi-dev
-sudo -H pip install ansible==2.3.0.0
-sudo -H pip install jinja2==2.9.6
+sudo -H pip install ansible==2.3.0.0 jinja2==2.9.6 docker.py
 ```

 #### Vagrant users